Experimental Demonstration of an On-Axis Laser Ranging Interferometer for Future Gravity Missions: INTRODUCTION

 The GRACE-FO LRI employs an off-axis configuration using a triple mirror assembly (TMA), which introduces a lateral offset between the receiving (RX) and transmitting (TX) beams \cite{schutze_retroreflector_2014,ward2014design}.
 This design circumvents the constraint imposed by the MWI, which occupies the line of sight between the centers of mass of the two spacecraft.
 To suppress the tilt-to-length (TTL) coupling that arises from the spacecraft attitude jitter, the virtual vertex of the TMA is aligned with the center of mass (CoM) of the spacecraft, where the accelerometer is located.
 The LRI will be the main instrument in future missions.
 Without the accommodation constraints imposed by the MWI, it becomes feasible to investigate different topologies.
 Mandel et al. designed a mono-axis architecture using a retro-reflector and polarizing optics, which integrates multiple methodologies for heterodyne laser ranging while enabling beam-tracking capabilities \cite{mandel2020architecture}.
 Our group has proposed an on-axis architecture for laser ranging systems, which utilizes polarization-dependent routing to maintain the anti-parallelism between the RX beam and the TX beam.
 This design was thoroughly validated through numerical simulations, demonstrating its potential for high-performance laser ranging \cite{yang2022axis}.
 The experimental result presented here extends this framework by incorporating modifications to the proposed on-axis topology.

 This paper reports the experimental results of an on-axis LRI, which establishes a transponder-based laser interferometric link featuring two independent active beam steering loops.
 A laboratory-developed breadboard model demonstrates an on-axis interferometric link via anti-parallel RX and TX beams between two optical benches.
 With the angular jitters, the beam pointing stability was characterized using calibrated differential wavefront sensing (DWS) and differential power sensing (DPS) signals.
-The potential fluctuation of the TX beam's polarization state was quantified, and its impact on the carrier-to-noise-density ratio (CNR) was analyzed.
+The potential fluctuation of the TX beam's polarization state was quantified, and its impact on the carrier-to-noise-density ratio ($\mathrm{C/N_0}$), defined as the ratio of carrier power to noise power spectral density, was analyzed.
 Additionally, the TTL coupling of the optical bench was investigated through dedicated rotational configurations based on the experimental model.

+Beyond the GRACE-like missions, the concepts and technologies demonstrated in this work could have broader application potential.
+In the field of gravitational wave detection, the Laser Interferometer Space Antenna (LISA) mission will establish three laser interferometer links between three spacecraft arranged in a triangular array \cite{LISA}.
+Related space-based initiatives include the Chinese Taiji \cite{Luo2020} and Tianqin \cite{Luo2016} projects, as well as the Japanese DECi-hertz Interferometer Gravitational wave Observatory (DECIGO) \cite{kawamura2011japanese}.
+Additionally, the precision beam steering and DWS technologies developed here are applicable to laser communication systems, where maintaining precise alignment is critical for minimizing link loss and maximizing data throughput.
+Moreover, the space interferometric technology explored here could facilitate fundamental experiments in space quantum interference \cite{vallone2016interference, wu2024single, lu2022micius}.

 The paper is structured as follows: Section \ref{concept} introduces the concept of the on-axis LRI.
 The experimental setup and methodology are detailed in Section \ref{methods}, which provides a comprehensive overview of the on-axis laser link, as well as the implementation of DWS and DPS technologies.
 Section \ref{results} presents the experimental results, focusing on angle calibration, beam pointing, polarization effects, and TTL coupling.
 Finally, Section \ref{summary} provides a summary and concluding remarks.